simonarama/sdc_final_project/docs/README.md

 ![Simulator traffic light detection training result](traffic_light_training_sim.png)

 The config file for using the Tensorflow Object Detection pipeline can be found [here](../traffic_light_detection/models/model/ssd_mobilenet_v2_coco_3_classes_annotated_sim.config).
+The result of running this mode on the simulator images can be found from [https://youtu.be/4QHtUHBuSWI](https://youtu.be/4QHtUHBuSWI).
 And the following are some examples of applying this model on some simulator images:

 ![sim_sample_1](sim_sample_1.jpg)
 ![sim_sample_1_result](sim_sample_1_result.png)